 Why are there files with @2x and @3x in the names?

-- These are for Retina displays and for iOS 7 or 8. iOS knows it needs a certain image size, but if the device has a Retina display, the system will look for an @2x file so it can squeeze twice as many pixels in and make it look sharp.
-For the iPhone 6 Plus, the system will use the @3x files if they are available.
+- These are for high-resolution displays. iOS knows it needs a certain image size, but if the device has a Retina display, the system will look for an @2x file so it can squeeze twice as many pixels in and make it look sharp.
+For the larger or more recent iPhones, the system will use the @3x files if they are available.

 I use Pixelmator.
 Can I drag my pxm files into Icon Builder?